-DGME 168 WEB DESIGN II
+DGME 168 WEB AND MOBILE DESIGN II

-Students learn advanced concepts and techniques to create elaborate and visually appealing websites.
+Students learn advanced concepts and techniques to create elaborate and visually appealing content for a variety of devices.
 User centered design, graphic user interface customization, Internet ethics, and copyright issues are taught as well as a review of basic color, layout and typography theory and practice.
-Some HTML, JavaScript, and CGI concepts are demonstrated to incorporate some basic interactivity.
-Students will build a website following accepted design layout and World Wide Web Consortium (W3C) standards.
+Some HTML, CSS, JavaScript, and CGI concepts are demonstrated to incorporate basic interactivity.
 Some familiarity with Adobe Photoshop is presumed.
 Software: Adobe Creative Cloud® Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.

-400. DGME 167 or DGME 110
+400. DGME 167 and, DGME 111 or equivalent.

-DGME 169 WEB DESIGN III: HTML, CSS
+DGME 169 WEB AND MOBILE DESIGN III: MOBILE FIRST DESIGN